Aeroluna/LunaCoopMod/README.md

 Ever wonder how cool it would be to slap a Symbiote on Dehaka?
 Should create interesting combinations with your ally.
 Each Symbiote is now very expensive in return.
 OP with commanders who have few but important units such as hero commanders.

 - Added Spike Burst ability to Symbiote.
-  - Deals 50 damage to nearby enemies every 10 seconds.
+  - Deals 20 damage to nearby enemies every 10 seconds.
-- Increased Symbiote's Stab cooldown from 1 second to 1.2 seconds.
 - Changed Stab to prioritize units and attacking structures.

 Spike Burst is cool and was pretty much already finished but unused (can you tell I've been playing HotS?).
-Stab DPS slightly nerfed to compensate.
-Overall single target DPS is identical.

 - Buffed Viper's Consumption ability to also target structures.
 - Buffed Virulent Microbes upgrade to additionally increase the radius of Viper abilities by 1.